robseb/Django2FPGAdemo/README.md

 On *rsYocto* is the **Django Framework  (Version 3.01)** with all necessary components, like the **Apache-Webserver** and the **SQLite database**, are pre-installed.

 **This approach is the monitoring and management of embedded FPGA systems with a web interface**.
 This cannot be consider for low latency real-time applications.
-The advantage of the usage SQLite and HTTP with Linux is that these are standard in the desktop world.
-For these are for example API for connecting with cloud services available.
+The advantage of the usage of SQLite and HTTP with Linux is that these are standard in the desktop world.
+Is allows for example to connect the data with a cloud service by adding a few extansions.

 <br>